AdguardTeam/AdguardBrowserExtension/README.md

 ```

 ```
-  yarn beta
+  CREDENTIALS_PASSWORD=<password> yarn beta
-  yarn release
+  CREDENTIALS_PASSWORD=<password> yarn release
 ```
-You will need to put certificate.pem file to the Compiler directory.
+You will need to put certificate.pem and mozilla_credentials.json files to the `./private` directory.
 This build will create unpacked extensions and then pack them (crx for Chrome, xpi for Firefox).

 <a id="dev-linter"></a>
 ### Linter